Praveenkumarbayya/cloud-ca1-praveen/README.md

 This guide explains how to deploy the application to **Google Cloud App Engine** with **Cloud SQL for PostgreSQL** and **Secret Manager** for secure configuration.

-> **⚠️ IMPORTANT SECURITY WARNING:**
+> **⚠️ EDUCATIONAL PURPOSE:**
-> This application is designed **for educational purposes only** and is **NOT production-ready**.
-Specifically:
+> This application is designed **for educational purposes only** to teach students how to deploy Node.js applications to Google Cloud Platform.
-> - **SSL certificate validation is DISABLED** in the database configuration (`rejectUnauthorized: false`)
-> - This makes the application **vulnerable to man-in-the-middle attacks**
-> - For production use, you MUST enable SSL certificate validation and properly configure Cloud SQL SSL certificates
-> - Do NOT use this configuration for applications handling sensitive or real user data
+> - The database connection uses Cloud SQL Unix socket (secure by default via Cloud SQL proxy)
+> - For production applications, review and implement additional security measures appropriate for your use case

 ---